-- 1) Single earners' and lone parent tax credit: if conditions fulfilled always paid also as negative tax; - 2) 2014+2015: Commuters' and wage earner/ pensioners' tax credit are insofar not deductible as they exceed the income tax that applies to regular taxable non-self employed earnings according to the tax schedule; 2016-2018: Commuters'/ pensioners' tax credit are fully deductible - 3) 2014+2015: Negative tax within wage earner tax credit is applied if there is no (positive) income tax after tax credits: 10% (2015: 20%) of yearly employee's social insurance contributions, contributions to housing benefit and compulsory Union Contributions, but at most 110 € (2015: 220) per year; in 2015 also negative tax within pensioners' tax credit is applied if there is no (positive) income tax after tax credits: 20% of yearly pensioners' social insurance contributions but at most 55 € per year.
-2016-2018: Negative tax within commuters' tax credit is applied if income tax after tax credits is below 0: 50% of yearly employee's social insurance contributions, contributions to housing benefit and compulsory Union Contributions, but at most € 400 per year.
-However, the negative tax is limited with the income tax below 0 after applying the tax credits is below 0: 50% of yearly pensioners' social insurance contributions, but at most 110 € per year.
-However, the negative tax is limited with the income tax below 0 after applying the tax credits applying the tax credits. - 4) (child tax credit: always paid as negative tax without any additional conditions apart from having a child; paid together with family allowance like a cash benefit)
+- Family tax credit "Familienbonus Plus": only to be subtracted as long as it does not exceed the income tax after applying tax brackets; if certain conditions are fulfilled, an additional amount "Kindermehrbetrag" can be subtracted which also qualifies for negative tax; - 2) Single earners' and lone parent tax credit: if conditions fulfilled always paid also as negative tax; - 3) 2016-2019: Commuters'/ pensioners' tax credit are fully deductible - 4) 2016-2019: Negative tax within commuters' tax credit is applied if income tax after tax credits is below 0: 50% of yearly employee's social insurance contributions, contributions to housing benefit and compulsory Union Contributions, but at most €400 per year.
+However, the negative tax is limited with the income tax below 0 after applying the tax credits; negative tax within pensioners' tax credit is applied if income tax after tax after tax credits is below 0: 50% of yearly pensioners' social insurance contributions, but at most 110 €per year.
+However, the negative tax is limited with the income tax below 0 after applying the tax credits. - 5) (child tax credit: always paid as negative tax without any additional conditions apart from having a child; paid together with family allowance like a cash benefit)